I Thought Love Would Cure My Loneliness; Now I Know Better

 As time passed, however, I was surprised to discover that I felt lonely yet again.

 This time, it was for a different reason: I missed the hormones and passion that seemed to exist so effortlessly at the start of our relationship.

 Biological anthropologist Dr. Helen Fisher explained that the brain signals the release of different hormones and neurotransmitters depending on whether we are experiencing lust, attraction or attachment.

-As a relationship progresses, attachment becomes more and more powerful while lust and attraction take a back seat.
+As a relationship progresses, attachment becomes more and more powerful while lust and attraction take a back seat, which often occurs in sexless marriages.
 When that happens, the wild passion that once existed within the relationship may begin to calm.

 My own desire for — and memory of — “crazy stupid love” and passionate romance did not dutifully take the same back seat.

 Despite finding myself in a romantic relationship again, I had to manage unexpected feelings of loneliness.